 To the extent that we lose experienced personnel, it is critical that we develop other employees, hire new qualified personnel and successfully manage the short and long-term transfer of critical knowledge and skills.
 We compete with commercial technology companies outside of the aerospace and defense industry for qualified technical positions as the number of qualified domestic engineers is decreasing and the number of available professionals is not keeping up with demand.
 To the extent that these companies grow at a faster rate or face fewer cost and product pricing constraints, they may be able to offer more attractive compensation and other benefits to candidates, including in the recruitment of our existing employees.
 In cases where the demand for skilled personnel exceeds supply, we could experience higher labor, recruiting or training costs in order to attract and retain such employees.
 We also must manage leadership development and succession planning throughout our business.
-While we have processes in place for management transition and the transfer of knowledge and skills, could significantly impact our ability to perform under our contracts and execute on new or growing programs.
+While we have processes in place for management transition and the transfer of knowledge and skills, the loss of key personnel, coupled with an inability to adequately train other personnel, hire new personnel, or transfer knowledge and skills, could significantly impact our ability to perform under our contracts and execute on new or growing programs.